 The building sits on a 15,681 SF lot which provides adequate parking and 136’ of Buchanan Street frontage.
 Don’t miss this opportunity or you may have to wait another 47 years!

 In North Nashville you get the same potential upside and expected gentrification as Germantown…without the Germantown prices!

 This is a simple redevelopment opportunity that will accommodate many different uses.
 Ceiling heights range from 11’ to 16’.
 A rear corner section of the building is two stories with interior staircase.
 A single row of support beams is located in the center of the building providing maximum layout flexibility.

 Zoned CS.
 Commercial Service (“CS”) is intended for retail, consumer service, financial, restaurant, office, new auto sales, self-storage, light manufacturing and small warehouse uses.

-Originally built in 1946 to be a hardware store, the base level is 10,343 SF with a 2,400 SF second level.
+Originally built in 1946 to be a hardware store, the base level is 10,343 SF with an approx. 2,400 SF second level.
 Masonry construction.
 The two parcels included in the sale are known as 1406 and 1410 Buchanan.
 Approx. 16 parking spaces.
 Traffic counts exceed 10,000 vehicles per day.
 Located in an Opportunity Zone.